gaiborjosue/Exoplanet_Prediction_ML/README.md

 ### References
 The database used to train the algorithm was produced by the NASA Exoplanet Archive  http://exoplanetarchive.ipac.caltech.edu

-### For an web-based experience please visit: https://github.com/leiDnedyA/interactive-exoplanet-predictor
+### For a web-based experience please visit: https://github.com/leiDnedyA/interactive-exoplanet-predictor